sdushantha/pyradio/README.md

 Play your favorite radio station from the terminal

 positional arguments:
-  station         name of station to play volume          playback volume (default: 100)
+  station         name of station to play, checked on TuneIn if unkown volume          playback volume (default: 100)

 optional arguments: